A. General Policy

 History of Changes to Appendix Four

-Part D was changed to allow expansion of the IRB Committee in order to deal with the increased number of submissions and describes how the expanded membership will be determined.
+Part D was changed to allow expansion of the IRB Committee in order to deal with the increased number of submissions and describes how the expanded membership will be determined as well as eliminating the term limits.
 Part F.2. was modified to reflect that most IRB reviews are now conducted electronically rather than in face to face meetings.
 Part H.2. and Part H.3. were modified to reflect the capability of submitting IRB proposals electronically.

 Part H was changed entirely to reflect and better explain IRB practices.
 Part L was removed, as its contents are covered in the revised part H.